 2020 wasn’t all bad.
 In April of last year, we released our first public data file.
 Though Crossref metadata is always openly available––and our board recently cemented this by voting to adopt the Principles of Open Scholarly Infrastructure (POSI)––we’ve decided to release an updated file.
 This will provide a more efficient way to get such a large volume of records.
 The file (JSON records, 102.6GB) is now available, with thanks once again to Academic Torrents.

-As a not-for-profit membership organization, we have a duty to remain sustainable and manage our finances in a responsible way.
+As a not-for-profit membership organization, we are sustained by fees.
+We have a duty to remain sustainable and manage our finances in a responsible way.
 Financial sustainability means we can keep the organization afloat and keep our dedicated service to scholarly communications running.

 If you are a service provider or use a paid-for metadata retrieval service, you’ll receive your annual invoice in January too.